geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.8.4 (2017-11-16) =
+- Added "site-reviews/enqueue/localize" filter hook so that the "ajaxpagination" selector array for fixed elements can be modified.

 = 2.8.3 (2017-11-15) =
 - Fix a PHP type error when a shortcode contains no arguments